M0JXD/morse-recognition-trainer/README.md

 Inspired by [Morse Trainer for Windows 10](https://apps.microsoft.com/detail/9wzdncrdlzhg?hl=en-us&gl=US), which sadly became a paid app and only ran on Windows anyways. <br>
 Thanks to Raysan5 and all the contributors to Raylib! <br>

-# TODO
+## TODO
-Repeat letter when wrong
+Repeat letter when wrong <br>
-New letter in Red
+New letter in Red <br>
-12WPM option
+12WPM option <br>
-Time how long to get them, maybe timeout
+Time how long to get them, maybe timeout <br>
-Better algoritm that focuses on lower rated options - use times Force press the letter when introduced.
+Better algoritm that focuses on lower rated options - use times <br>
+Force press the letter when introduced. <br>
-Right click to activate all letters for random quiz Build on old Linux to reduce GLibC version requirement Fix regression/progression - never allow negatives Dont repeat the previous asked letter.
+Right click to activate all letters for random quiz <br>
+Build on old Linux to reduce GLibC version requirement <br>
+Fix regression/progression - never allow negatives <br>
+Dont repeat the previous asked letter. <br>
-Stop terminal being opened on Windows
+Stop terminal being opened on Windows <br>

-Lesson modes - REPEAT, LESSON MODE, RANDOM EVERYTHING MODE
+Lesson modes - REPEAT, LESSON MODE, RANDOM EVERYTHING MODE <br>

-Build for Web
+Build for Web <br>
-Build for Android
+Build for Android <br>